c3g/GenPipes/pipelines/illumina_run_processing/README.md

 software to convert and demultiplex the base call files to fastq files.
 The pipeline runs some QCs on the raw data, on the fastq and on the aligment.

+## Sample Sheets
+The pipeline uses two input sample sheets.
+The first one is the standard Casava sheet, a csv file having the following columns (please refer to the Illumina Casava user guide):

+- `SampleID`
+- `FCID`
+- `SampleRef`
+- `Index`
+- `Description`
+- `Control`
+- `Recipe`
+- `Operator`
+- `SampleProject`

+The second sample sheet is called the Nanuq run sheet.
+It's a csv file with the following minimal set of mandatory columns (the column order in the file doesn't matter)

+- `ProcessingSheetId` Must be the same as the `SampleID` from the Casava Sheet.
+- `Name` The sample name put in RG headers of bam files and on filename on disk.
+- `Run` The run number.
+- `Region` The lane number.
+- `Library Barcode` The library barcode put in .bam's RG headers and on disk
+- `Library Source` The type of library.
+If this value contains 'RNA' or 'cDNA', STAR will be used to make the aligmnent, otherwise, bwa\_mem will be used
+- `BED Files` The name of the BED file containing the genomic targets.
+This is the 'filename' parameter passed to the 'fetch\_bed\_file\_command'

 On this page: